infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 *Implementation coming soon.*

-## Add css selectors on the parent component inside the block editor
+## Add CSS selectors on the parent component inside the block editor

 **Usage:**